 Do other Inbox Providers like Microsoft or Yahoo offer similar tooling?

-In short, no. Microsoft has a tool called SNDS but it is highly unreliable and outdated.
-Some European ISPs have similar programs like mail.ru's Postmaster page, but none are as reliable as Google's in our experience.
+In short, no. Microsoft has a tool called SNDS but it is more useful to the infrastructure’s owner.
+Other ISPs have similar programs like mail.ru's Postmaster page, but none are as reliable as Google's in our experience.

 Why do I see 0% SPF success?

 ActiveCampaign manages SPF for you and 100% of your messages will pass SPF.
 But Google Postmaster will show 0% success for SPF because the SPF domain being checked (our mail server domain) is not the same as the domain being shown in the report (your domain).
-Basically, the SPF Domain and From Address domains have a 0% match, although SPF is passing.
+The SPF Domain and "From" address domains have a 0% match, although SPF is passing.

 Does Google Postmaster have an API?

 Yes, you can find more information here.

 Where can I learn more about Google Postmaster Tools?

 You can learn more about Google Postmaster Tools on their website.